inato/junior-take-home-test/README.md

 - [ ] Publish it on GitHub (or equivalent)
 - [ ] Send us the link and tell us approximately how much time you spent on this assignment

-You should not spend more than 5 hours on this test.
+We expect you to spend no more than 5 hours on this assignment.
 We value the quality of the end result, not how much time you have spent on it.

 ## Related documentation